Lawrence leads No. 1 Clemson past Syracuse 41-6 | New Country 923

 Syracuse (1-2, 0-1), the last team to defeat Clemson in the regular season, was unbeaten at home last fall.
 The Orange were coming off a 43-point loss at Maryland that dropped them out of the rankings.

+“We didn’t score enough points to really make it a game, and that’s always something we’ve been able to do against them,” Orange coach Dino Babers said.
+“When you’re playing somebody that hasn’t lost a bunch of games, you’ve got to have a clean game.
+I thought the defense played well enough to make it a game.”

-Clemson won its eighth straight true road game and avenged a 27-24 loss to Syracuse two years ago, and the defense stood tall, limiting Syracuse to 187 yards offensively and sacking Orange quarterback Tommy DeVito eight times.
+The offense didn’t.
+Clemson limited Syracuse to 187 yards and sacked Orange quarterback Tommy DeVito eight times.
+Clemson finished with 15 tackles for losses of 71 yards as it won its eighth straight true road game and avenged a 27-24 loss to Syracuse two years ago.

-Lawrence was knocked out of last year’s game in the second quarter and the Orange were poised for an upset victory on the road before backup Chase Brice guided the Tigers 94 yards in the waning moments for the winning touchdown in a 27-23 win.
+“This is a big, big win for us,” Clemson coach Dabo Swinney said.
+“The defense tonight I thought was amazing.
+It all starts up front.
+We lost a lot of players but we’ve just got some guys around here that can play.”

-Lawrence, who threw on the run when he had to, finished 22 of 39 for 395 yards with two interceptions before departing in the fourth.
+Lawrence, who threw on the run when he had to, finished 22 of 39 with two interceptions.
+Clemson finished with 612 yards offensively.

+“We’ve got a good group,” Swinney said.
+“They’re just going to get better.
+They’ve accepted the challenge.
+We’ve got three wins.
+That’s where we wanted to be.
+We’re a hungry team.”

 Clemson took a 7-0 lead on its second possession with Lawrence methodically driving the Tigers 79 yards in just seven plays.
 He completed four passes for 54 yards, mixing in a 9-yard gain on a keeper and finishing it with a 16-yard strike into the end zone to Amari Rodgers with standout Orange safety Andre Cisco out of position.

-The Tigers boosted the lead to 14-0 on Lawrence’s 1-yard keeper late in the first.
-Lawrence, who scored untouched after a nice fake, keyed the drive with a 35-yard completion on the run to Tee Higgins in double coverage and a personal foul against the Orange put the Tigers deep in Syracuse territory.
+The Tigers boosted the lead to 14-0 on Lawrence’s 1-yard keeper after a 35-yard completion on the run to Tee Higgins in double coverage and a personal foul against the Orange put the Tigers deep in Syracuse territory.

 Unlike his predecessor, dual-threat Eric Dungey, Syracuse quarterback Tommy DeVito likes to set up in the pocket but didn’t have time as the Clemson defense repeatedly pressured him in his third college start.
-The Orange were held without a first down in the opening quarter, gaining just 49 yards on 15 plays and falling behind.
+The Orange were held without a first down in the opening quarter.

+“We just hurt ourselves,” said DeVito, who was 15 of 27 for 172 yards with one interception.
+“We didn’t put points on the board.
+That’s unacceptable.”

 DeVito was sacked six times in the first half and had to throw on the run all night.
 He did duck low to avoid the pass rush and hit tight end Luke Benson for 24 yards to set up Andre Szmyt’s 29-yard field goal early in the second to get the Orange on the board.

-Syracuse had two terrific chances to get back in the game in the third and failed both times.
+Syracuse had two terrific chances to get back in the game in the third and failed both times, prompting many fans to head for the exits.

 Chris Fredrick intercepted Lawrence and returned the ball 20 yards to the Clemson 9, but DeVito was forced out of the pocket on the next play and his pass on the run was intercepted by Mario Goodrich at the 4.
 Three plays later, Rodgers caught a swing pass out to the right, averted two tackles, and went 87 yards for a score.
 The play was reviewed as Rodgers appeared to be barely out of bounds on the replay but it was allowed to stand.